ddhaese/AI_Oath/README.md

 ## Introduction

-While preparing for the formation of an education in Applied Artificial Intelligence at the Flemish University Colleges and discussing the need for teaching AI ethics, the idea arose to write an oath for these future student to take.
-While the framework for this oath was inspired by the designer's oath as described by James Williams in chapter 12 of his book entitled “Freedom and Resistance in the Attention Economy” (Williams, 2018), the bulk of this text has been written specifically with these students and with the potential risks of an AI project in mind.
+While preparing for the formation of an education in Applied Artificial Intelligence at the Flemish University Colleges and discussing the need for teaching AI ethics, the idea arose to write an oath for these future students to take.
+While the framework for this oath was inspired by the designer's oath as described by James Williams in chapter 12 of his book entitled “Stand out of our light: Freedom and Resistance in the Attention Economy” (Williams, 2018), the bulk of this text has been written specifically with these students and with the potential risks of an AI project in mind.

 ## Objective